scottlz0310/Secuority/secuority/templates/CONTRIBUTING.md

 - Follow PEP 8 style guide
 - Use type hints for all functions and methods
 - Write docstrings for all public functions, classes, and modules
-- Keep line length to 88 characters (Black default)
+- Keep line length to 120 characters (modern standard)
 - Use meaningful variable and function names

 ### Example